 “Those who know, do.
 Those who understand, teach.” - Aristotle

+I just returned from my 7th mission trip.
+We went to Bangkok and Mae Sot to serve alongside two churches we’ve been partnered with for 10+ years.
 God prepared me to LEARN on this trip.
-This was my 7th mission trip.
 Why am I still learning?
 Because the ways of the world are constantly changing and my relationship with God continues to grow.
-Those who are sent should always go with the demeanor of a student first; no matter how many times they’ve gone on a mission, their age, titles, accomplishments, or accouterments.😉 Go to learn, then do while learning, then teach.
+Those who are sent should always go with the demeanor of a student first; no matter how many times they’ve gone on a mission, their age, titles, accomplishments, or accoutrements.😉 Go to learn, then do while learning, then teach.